floriangriese/RadioGalaxyDataset/README.md

 | test   | 50        | 50       | 50       | 50      |200       |
 | total   | 495        |924       |391       |348       |2158       |

-# Installation
+# Installation usage with pytorch
 If you want to use the dataset via the dataset class `FIRSTGalaxyData` with pytorch, install the necessary packages with

 `pip3 install -r requirements.txt`

-first, otherwise you will find the corredponding folder sturcture with images in the `galaxy_data.zip' file.
+first, otherwise you can use the dataset
+* directly with *.png files on disk or
+* load the dataset directly from the HDF5 file.

+Both options are descibed further below.

-# Basic usage
+# usage with pytorch
 ```
 from firstgalaxydata import FIRSTGalaxyData
 import torchvision.transforms as transforms